 Geography is destiny.
 Geography in itself is not destiny, but the effect it has on the decisions we make can greatly control a person or countries’ destiny.
 As seen in this case study, the counties The Netherlands and Denmark were surrounded by shaped what they have become, and their similar size and physical interior has not helped them out.
 There is nothing you can do about that, but they can use their positive features to their advantage.
 For example, exploiting leverages such as the access to the Atlantic can bring them wealth through trading and other useful tactics such as fishing.
 In conclusion, additional research can be made to see whether countries with single similar features will result in similar destinies or not.

+This overall a very solid paper.
+The diction veers towards verbiage (see what I did there?) a bit too often, but the paragraph structures are clear and naturally progress from physical geography to human geography and history.
+The overall structure of the paper is clear from the start and the arguments are crisply made without getting too bogged down in facts (for the most part; the history paragraph could/should be split up).
+Right now this would be a solid A- if it were a final draft, though it does need to include its in-text cites and works cited.
+It’s not a perfect paper, but an excellent example of a rough draft on the right track.